 The Bursary Fund

-What’s the difference between a scholarship and a bursary?
+What’s the difference between a Scholarship, an Exhibition and a Bursary?

-Scholarships are awarded purely on merit, irrespective of financial circumstances of the applicant’s parents, and bursaries are awarded on financial need.
+Scholarships and exhibitions are awarded purely on merit, irrespective of financial circumstances of the applicant’s parents, and bursaries are awarded on financial need.

 Yes, but the maximum assistance is 100% of the fees.

 What are LEH’s eligibility criteria in terms of income threshold?

 Parents/guardians whose combined income is less than £40,000 can expect to receive a 100% bursary, whilst those with a combined income of over £90,000 are unlikely to qualify for assistance.
 Please note that other income or non-income wealth may be taken into consideration, so the decision is not based on income alone.

 Although the number varies from year to year, approximately 50 pupils benefit from bursaries each year, with the majority being full bursaries.

 A financial disclosure form must be completed, together with supporting documentation.
 An external agency then reviews it, visits the parents at their home and prepares a report summarising the family’s financial situation.
 The Director of Finance in turn reviews each application and report prepared by the external agency.

 Do bursary holders get help with the cost of uniform, trips etc.?